dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 Each form will be stored in a separate folder, containing both the filled in form as XML file, and all related pictures and media.

+Simplest backup: periodically take a copy of ``odk/instances``.
+If data upload works at the end, no further steps have to be taken and the copy of ``odk/instances`` can be archived.

 Where's the data now?
 ^^^^^^^^^^^^^^^^^^^^^
 ODK Collect uploads data to the configured ODK Aggregate clearinghouse.